babelouest/glewlwyd/docs/WEBAUTHN.md

 ### User must have a valid session to connect

 This options allows or forbid users to authenticate via webauthn if they already have a valid session.
-If you uncheck this option, you can use webauthn for a no-password authentication.
+If you disable this option, you can use webauthn for a no-password authentication.

 ### Random seed used to mitigate intrusion